arengu/arengu.github.io/docs/product/flows/actions.md

 It subscribes a new email address to the configured newsletter or updates their information if the provided email address is already subscribed to it.

+**API setting:** To integrate MailChimp with Arengu, fill in these three mandatory fields: API key, Host and Audience ID.
+* API key: Log in to your MailChimp account.
+Click on your profile icon, click on Account Panel > Account Settings > Extras menu > API keys.
+* Host: To obtain the name of your host, go to your MailChimp account and find it in the URL of your admin space, as in this example: https://host.admin.mailchimp.com
+* Audience ID: On your MailChimp account, go to the Audience tab.
+Click on _Contacts_ > _Settings_ > _Audience name and defaults_ > _Audience ID_.

 ### MailJet

 French service for transactional emails and SMS delivery.